davehorner/cardinal/notes/06.hardware_verification/readme.md

 `cardinal-varvara\tests` is the the result of a hardware verification.
 A test will produce a `.failed.png` when things go awry.

-come up with a thing, that's interesting and amenable to proof.  true or not true, you've learned something.
+come up with a thing interesting and amenable to proof.  true or not true, **you've learned something**.

 ## Summary